Desperately seeking sunshine

 Wednesday 4 January – the Blue Mountains on a road trip to Canberra

-Patrick kindly takes me on a trip to Canberra, and we start early to catch the morning light in the Blue Mountains.
+My son kindly takes me on a trip to Canberra, and we start early to catch the morning light in the Blue Mountains.

 An old-fashioned camera and Patrick stand on a lookout platform, behind the rail is a view over a valley in the Blue Mountains.

-Patrick taking photographs with his Tachihara 5×4 camera at the Wentworth falls lookout.
+My son taking photographs with his Tachihara 5×4 camera at the Wentworth falls lookout.

-Our first stop was at the Wentworth Falls lookout to take photos using Patrick’s Tachihara Field Stand 4×5 (or 5×4 in English tradition!), before breakfast at the Mountain-Ama Cafe and hat buying in The Hattery in Katoomba.
+Our first stop was at the Wentworth Falls lookout to take photos using my son’s Tachihara Field Stand 4×5 (or 5×4 in English tradition!), before breakfast at the Mountain-Ama Cafe and hat buying in The Hattery in Katoomba.
 We then visited the Echo Point lookout to see the Three Sisters rocks and the Anvil Rock lookout overlooking the Grose Wilderness before setting off to Canberra.

 It’s a long drive, and I am surprised by the lack of garages or shops on the road, which is mostly through farming country – where does anyone get petrol?!